gcovr/gcovr/CONTRIBUTING.rst

 Run and filter tests
 ~~~~~~~~~~~~~~~~~~~~

-To run all tests, use ``make test`` or ``make qa``.
+To run all tests, use ``python3 -m nox``.
 The tests currently assume that you are using GCC 5
 and have set up a :ref:`development environment <development environment>`.
-You can select a different GCC version by setting the CC argument.
+You can select a different GCC version by setting the CC environment variable.
 Supported versions are ``CC=gcc-5``, ``CC=gcc-6``, ``CC=gcc-8`` and ``clang-10``.

-You can run the tests with additional options by setting ``TEST_OPTS`` variable.
+You can run the tests with additional options by setting the environment variable
-Run all tests after each change is a bit slow, therefore you can limit the tests
+``TEST_OPTS``.
+Run all tests after each change is a bit slow, therefore you can
-to a specific test file, example project, or output format.
+limit the tests to a specific test file, example project, or output format.
 For example:

 .. code:: bash

     # run only XML tests
-    make test TEST_OPTS="-k 'xml'"
+    export TEST_OPTS="-k 'xml'"
+    python3 -m nox --session tests

     # run the simple1 tests
-    make test TEST_OPTS="-k 'simple1'"
+    export TEST_OPTS="-k 'simple1'"
+    python3 -m nox --session tests

     # run the simple1 tests only for XML
-    make test TEST_OPTS="-k 'xml and simple1'"
+    export TEST_OPTS="-k 'xml and simple1'"
+    python3 -m nox --session tests

 To see which tests would be run, add the ``--collect-only`` option:

 .. code:: bash

     #see which tests would be run
-    make test TEST_OPTS="--collect-only"
+    export TEST_OPTS="--collect-only"
+    python3 -m nox --session tests

 Sometimes during development you need to create reference files for new test
 or update the current reference files.
 To do this you have to